This is the history of how Faith Masonic Lodge No. 1158 acquired this life size painting of Brother George Washington.

 Over the years, after the painting had been hanging in lodge rooms where smoking was permitted, it experienced a great deal of smoke damage, as well as large dents and bulges in the canvas from being hung incorrectly.
 It was decided that the painting was in dire need of restoration.

 WM Kirby Pacheco decided to begin a George Washington restoration fundraiser, the lodge held a dinner that raised approximately $600, which was well shy of the amount that was needed to get the job done.
 When Brother Kenneth Adair became Worshipful Master in 2007, he started the fundraisers and took on the challenge of finding a reputable firm to do the restoration.
-George was given a going away dinner.
-The public was invited for a last look and for dinner, the price of the tickets is what added to the funds meant to refurbish it.
-In Feb of 2009, Las Negras Studio, LLC was contracted to restore it to its original condition.
+George was given a going away dinner and the public was invited for a last look and for dinner, the price of the tickets is what added to the funds needed to refurbish it.
+In Feb of 2009, Las Negras Studio, LLC was contracted to restore the painting to its original condition.
 The painting was delivered and the work began.
-Finally on Aug 13, 2009, Faith Lodge retook position and it was hung in The Faith Masonic Lodge Room where it remains today.
+Finally on Aug 13, 2009, Faith Lodge retook possession and it was hung in The Faith Masonic Lodge Room where it remains today.

 Plotkin stated that he considered the painting to be worth $10,000.00 and was disposing of it for approximately the cost of securing a model in making the painting.